adriansev/jalien_py/README.md

 For XRootD operations the native XRootD environment toggles are used, see [docs](https://xrootd.slac.stanford.edu/doc/man/xrdcp.1.html#ENVIRONMENT "XRootD xrdcopy documentation")

+## Authentication
+The authentication process needs the presence of a X509 certificate (enrolled into ALICE VO, see [here](https://alien.web.cern.ch/content/vo/alice/userregistration)) and of a CA certificates directory for verification.
+The default CA location that will be searched is within alice.cern.ch cvmfs repository If not found, the CApath will default to /etc/grid-security/certificates If these locations are not available, one _must_ set X509_CERT_DIR to a valid location

 ## Command usage and examples

 The list of available commands can seen with: `?` or `help`